Farama-Foundation/ViZDoom/docs/environments/original_doom_levels.md

 - `SELECT_PREV_WEAPON` - select the previous weapon in the inventory

-**REWARDS**
+### REWARDS
-The reward structure is simgple, 1 is assigned for reaching the end of the level, and 0 otherwise.
+The reward structure by default is simple, 1 is assigned for reaching the end of the level, and 0 otherwise.
 This means that the agent receives a reward of 1 only when it successfully completes the level, and receives a reward of 0 for all other actions and states.

 You can modify the reward structure by using ViZDoom's built-in reward shaping features, such as assigning rewards for picking up items, killing enemies, or taking damage.